Football & Cheerleading

 Fees paid are nonrefundable except under the following conditions:

-- Refunds will be made less the $25 processing fee if withdrawal from the program occurs prior to the first practice and
+- Refunds will be made less the $25 processing fee if withdrawal from the program occurs prior to the July 1, 2014 and

 all equipment is returned.

-- Refunds will be made less the $50 processing fee if withdrawal from the program occurs after the first practice, but prior to the jamboree and
+- Refunds will be made less the $50 processing fee if withdrawal from the program occurs from July 1, 2014 to July 31, 2014 and

 all equipment is returned.

 - No refunds will be issued after July 1, 2014 due to costs associated with running the football and cheerleading/Dance programs.

 Weigh-Ins for Tackle Football Participants